 Don’t be seen to interfere.
 Before the big day, one of the most difficult aspects of being the mother of the groom is offering help to the happy couple without being seen to “interfere”.

 Although it is traditional for the parents of the bride to pay for their daughter’s wedding, this is not always the case these days and it may be that you are funding some of the event.
 In this case, you can expect to have a bit more input, but you should still be careful not to be too demanding.
-In particular you should focus on maintaining your relationship with your future daughter-
+In particular, try to focus on maintaining your relationship with your future daughter-

 Organise your side of the family.
 In terms of practical assistance, you can help to organise your side of the family.
 Once you know the invitees and a date has been set, you can make sure everyone on your side of the family knows the date they need to keep free.